frolovlife/midnight-obs-theme/README.md

 ## 💡 Features

 - Unique designed icons.
-- Neutral dark gray design without colour shades for better perception of scenes.
+- Neutral dark gray design without color shades for better perception of scenes.
 - Low-contrast scheme does not strain the eyes.
 - Slightly increased spacing between some elements for ease of interaction and visibility.
 - Rounded controls for aesthetics.